How does AGM do soul winning - evangelism at Fairs, Festivals, and/or Public Events around the world?

 · Meet with the Board of Directors - (or any appointed board) for a personal meeting and final approval of the board.
 (This is done usually at our annual meetings.)

-Can I work a fair without approval of the Board?
+Can I work at a soul winning booth without approval of the Board?

 Yes.
 You can “assist” our missionaries in soul winning at any fair or festival you are able to schedule.
 You will need to contact the Fair Scheduling Coordinator at the office or a fair manager you may know and schedule an event.
 You will need to read and sign our Policies and Procedures form, agreeing to abide by all our rules and regulations prior working the fair (all fair managers have the forms).
 Many people who are considering the ministry like to “try out” a fair or several fairs during their prayerful consideration before joining AGM.
 You are welcome to work with our missionaries anywhere as long as you abide by the rules of the mission.

-How can I know God is calling me into this ministry?
+How can I know God is calling me into this evangelism - soul winning ministry?

 That is a question only you will be able to answer.
 A few questions you might want ask yourself is: How did God speak to you regarding AGM?
 Are you responding to an emotional event or a real call of God?
 Are there circumstances in your life that have influenced your judgement?
 Have you sought God’s will in the matter in His Word?
 Have you sought God’s will in prayer?
 Have you discussed the “call” with your pastor or sought the counsel of godly men?
 Have you “bathed” the matter in prayer over an extended period of time (three months or more)?
 Do you have scripture that has spoken to you regarding the call?
 Once you begin your ministry there will be times when you may question your decision, but if God has really spoken to you, and you have scripture to stand on as a foundation of your call, those doubts will only be fleeting moments, and you can go back to the promise God spoke to you in His Word.
 “He staggered not at the promise of God through unbelief; but was strong in faith, giving glory to God; And being fully persuaded that, what he had promised, he was able also to perform.”(Rom 4:20-21) And “Every word of God is pure: He is a shield unto them that put their trust in Him” (Proverbs 30:5).